-As part of the ongoing celebration of the legacy of George Ellery Hale's astronomy outreach, Explore Scientific is very pleased to announce that we will conduct an astronomy experience unlike any other on the historic Mount Wilson Observatory 60″ Telescope.
-This exclusive, rare, and intimate engagement will be conducted on Saturday September 8th, 2018.
+As part of the ongoing celebration of the legacy of George Ellery Hale's astronomy outreach, Explore Scientific is very pleased to announce that we will conduct an astronomy experience unlike any other on the historic Mount Wilson Observatory 60-inch Telescope.
+This exclusive, rare, and intimate engagement will be conducted on Saturday September 28th, 2019.

-Participation is limited which will give you generous observing time and a once in a lifetime opportunity to interact through the observing session with our amazing group of speakers that include a leading JPL Planetary Mission Scientist who is the World's Leading Expert on Saturn's Ring System; And, one of the world's most knowledgable experts on life and history of George Ellery Hale and the world's largest astronomical refractor, the 40-inch Great Telescope.
+Participation is limited which will give you generous observing time and a once in a lifetime opportunity to interact through the observing session with our amazing group of speakers.

-Your Telescope for the Night, the Venerable and Historic 60"
+Your Telescope for the Night, the Venerable and Historic 60-inch

 The 60-inch was used by a long list of iconic astronomers including George Ellery Hale, Edwin Hubble, Bade, and Shapely who joined the staff at Mt.
 Wilson in 1914.
 HIs study of the distribution of globular clusters in the Milky Way proved that our solar system did not lie in the center of our galaxy as was commonly believed, deducing that the Sun lies at a distance of 30,000 light years from the galactic center.
 Harlow Shapely's work with the 60-inch Telescope led to the first realistic estimate for the actual size of the Milky Way Galaxy, thus was a milestone in galactic astronomy.